Shopping in style – Part 3: Retail therapy Victorian style at the Royal Arcade

 - Royal Arcade, 28 Old Bond Street or 12 Albemarle Street, Mayfair, W1S 4DR.
 Nearest station: Piccadilly Circus or Green Park.
 For more information, visit the Royal Arcade website.

 ‘Shopping In Style’ is a series of blog posts on the history of London’s oldest shopping arcades.
-Read Part 1 on the Burlington Arcade here, Part 2 on the Royal Opera Arcade here, Part 4 on the Piccadilly Arcade here, or Part 5 on the Prince Arcade, click here.
+Read Part 1 on the Burlington Arcade here, Part 2 on the Royal Opera Arcade here, Part 4 on the Piccadilly Arcade here, Part 5 on the Prince Arcade, click here or Part 6 on the Lowther Arcade here.

 For more of Metro Girl’s history posts, click here.